Bobby Sands: Europe

-The Americas
+Americas

 A number of political, religious, union and fund-raising institutions chose to honour Sands in the United States.
 The International Longshoremen's Association in New York announced a 24-hour boycott of British ships.
 Over 1,000 people gathered in New York's St. Patrick's Cathedral to hear Cardinal Terence Cooke offer a reconciliation Mass for Northern Ireland.
 Irish pubs in the city were closed for two hours in mourning.

-The New Jersey General Assembly, the lower house of the New Jersey Legislature, voted 34–29 for a resolution honouring his "courage and commitment."
+The New Jersey General Assembly, the lower house of the New Jersey Legislature, voted 34–29 for a resolution honouring his "courage and commitment".

 The American media expressed a range of opinions on Sands's death.
 The Boston Globe commented, a few days before Sands's death, that "[t]he slow suicide attempt of Bobby Sands has cast his land and his cause into another downward spiral of death and despair.
-There are no heroes in the saga of Bobby Sands".
+There are no heroes in the saga of Bobby Sands."
 The Chicago Tribune wrote that "Mahatma Gandhi used the hunger strike to move his countrymen to abstain from fratricide.
 Bobby Sands's deliberate slow suicide is intended to precipitate civil war.
 The former deserved veneration and influence.
-The latter would be viewed, in a reasonable world, not as a charismatic martyr but as a fanatical suicide, whose regrettable death provides no sufficient occasion for killing others".
+The latter would be viewed, in a reasonable world, not as a charismatic martyr but as a fanatical suicide, whose regrettable death provides no sufficient occasion for killing others."

 In an editorial, The New York Times wrote that "Britain's prime minister Thatcher is right in refusing to yield political status to Bobby Sands, the Irish Republican Army hunger striker", but added that by appearing "unfeeling and unresponsive" the British Government was giving Sands "the crown of martyrdom".
 The San Francisco Chronicle argued that political belief should not exempt activists from criminal law: